Plan your meals, build your digital pantry, save recipes, and more!Download Now

-For Chipotle Beef Filling, preheat oven to 350°F. Sprinkle beef with 2 teaspoons of the garlic salt.
+For Chipotle Beef Filling, preheat oven to 350°F. Sprinkle beef with 1 1/2 teaspoons of the salt and 3/4 teaspoons of the garlic powder.
 Place in foil-lined 13x9-inch baking pan.
 Add 1 cup of the water to pan.
 Cover with foil.

 Bake brisket 4 hours or until meat is very tender.
 (Bake chuck roast 3 hours).
 Transfer beef to cutting board.
 Let stand until cooled enough to handle.
 Cut beef into quarters.
 Finely shred then coarsely chop the shredded beef.

 Heat oil in large skillet on medium heat.
-Add tomatoes, onion, raisins, apricots, chipotle pepper, chili powder, cumin and remaining 1 teaspoon garlic salt; cook and stir 10 minutes.
+Add tomatoes, onion, raisins, apricots, chipotle pepper, chili powder, cumin and remaining salt and garlic powder; cook and stir 10 minutes.
 Stir in remaining 1 cup water.
 Cook 5 minutes longer.
 Add chopped beef; mix well.

 For Tamales, soak corn husks in hot water 30 minutes or overnight until soft and pliable.